vuejs/apollo/docs/guide/installation.md

 Vue.use(VueApollo)
 ```

-## Apollo provider
+### 2. Apollo provider

 The provider holds the Apollo client instances that can then be used by all the child components.
-Inject it into your components with the `apolloProvider` option:
+Add it to your app with the `apolloProvider` option:

 ```js
 new Vue({